ANRGUSC/MOTIVE/demo/README.md

 `git clone https://github.com/ANRGUSC/MOTIVE/`

-Alternatively, download the `*.zip` archive at `Clone or download > Download ZIP` on GitHub.com and decompress it.
+Alternatively, download the `*.zip` archive at `Clone or download > Download ZIP` from GitHub.com repo and decompress it.

 Do not move or remove `app.exe`, `/node_modules` and its subdirectory contents.